- Things to Know

 - IBS is diagnosed by exclusion, which means a doctor considers other alternatives first, performing tests to rule out other medical problems.
 There are new blood tests that may help diagnose some forms of IBS.

-- Home remedies for include avoiding certain foods that "trigger" or worsen diarrhea, bloating, and gas, such as foods high in FODMAPs, such as:
+- Home remedies include avoiding certain foods that "trigger" or worsen diarrhea, bloating, and gas, such as foods high in FODMAPs, such as:

 - Cruciferous vegetables (for example, cauliflower, wasabi, kale, and broccoli)